crums-io/crums-pub/docs/crum_guide.md

 You don't have to `wit` (and `seal`) in order to bring the local state of a chain repo forward to the present.
-Indeed, if there is nothing new to witness, then this command is way more efficient, both in (disk) space and time (single, read-only, REST "state" call).
+Indeed, if there is nothing new to witness, then this command is way more efficient, both in (disk) space and time (a single, read-only, REST "state" call).

-The state of a timechain is meant to be distributed through the block proofs it has dispensed.
-Tho you can always delay recording the (near) current state of a timechain (relying on its REST network interface), it's always a good idea to keep chain operators honest by monitoring their chain state.
+The state of a timechain is meant to be distributed via the block proofs it has dispensed.
+Tho you can always delay recording the (near) current state of a timechain (relying on its REST network interface), it's always a good idea to keep chain operators honest by monitoring and recording their chain state via this command.

 ## `find`